zanilzanzan/FuseNet_PyTorch/README.md

 ## Training
 - To train FuseNet, run `fusenet_train.py` by providing the path of the dataset.
 - If you would like to train a FuseNet model with the classification head, provide `--use_class True`
-- Note: VGG weights are downloaded automatically at the beginning of the training process.
-Depth layers weights will also be initialized with their vgg16 equivalent layers.
-However, for 'conv1_1' the weights will be averaged to fit one channel depth input (3, 3, 3, 64) -> (3, 3, 1, 64)
 - Example training commnads can be found below.

 ### Training from scratch